ryuichiueda/slides_marp/prob_robotics_2025/lesson2-1e.md

 - The team operating the robot mentioned earlier was concerned about the low activation rate of part A$_1$.
 So they identified the cause and reduced the activation rate to $1.0$.
 What is the robot's activation rate?
     - The activation rate of other components remains at $0.95$.
 - - Answer: $\Pr\{$A$_{1:10}$ is activated$\}=$ (omitted)$=1.0\cdot 0.95^9 = 0.63$ (<span style="color:red">Not much improvement</span>)
     * Improvement of A$_1$ is necessary.
-However, other components also need to be improved.
+However, other components also.
 - Something I often see in students.
     * They only look what they're interested in and don't see the whole picture.
     * When they run the robot, problems occur in parts they're not interested in.
 In the worst cases, they put it off. $\Rightarrow$ They retire every year.